dbzl-project11/dbzl-project11.github.io/teams/namek.md

 ## Namek

 ##### Theme Description
-- Any fighter that is a Namekian
+- Any fighter that is a Namekian or one of their creations.

 ##### Team restrictions:
   - N/A

-##### Specific player restrictions:
+##### Specific player restrictions and player specific restrictions:

 - King Piccolo
-  - N/A
 - Early Piccolo
-  - N/A
 - Late Piccolo
-  - N/A
 - Nail
-  - N/A
 - Tambourine
-  - N/A

 ##### Master List
 - Tambourine
 - Slug